zerbino/cxfemn/Documents/livrable/manual.md

 - The problem of the inter-operation of inheritance between the client and the server.

 ## How does it work?
+It works with the support of interceptor and filter in cxf framework.
+We compare the structure of the body supplied by the sender and the structure needed by the receiver, prune away the redundant elements and modify the name of the body.
+After, the receiver may unmarshall the body smoothly.

 ## How to use it?